eclipse-openj9/openj9-docs/docs/jitserver_tuning.md

 ## Session affinity

 For technical reasons, a client JVM must use a single JITServer at a time.
 In a Kubernetes environment, where a JITServer service can be backed up by several server instances, you can satisfy this requirement by using session affinity.
 Note that if a server crashes (or gets terminated by the Kubernetes controller) the clients can connect to another server instance.
 This scenario imposes some performance penalty because the client-session caches that the server maintains need to be built anew.
-Below we show an example of a Kubernetes service definition that uses sessionAffinity:
+Following is an example of a Kubernetes service definition that uses sessionAffinity:

 ```
 apiVersion: v1